xwmx/nb/README.md

 Options:
   --dump        Print to standard output rather than the pager when content is
                 longer than the terminal height.
-  -r, --readme  Download and view the `nb` README file.
+  -r, --readme  View the `nb` README file.
   -s, --short   Print shorter help without subcommand descriptions.

 Description: